parsokev/Graph_UI/README.md

 > In order to reduce file size and maintain local-machine compatibility, the Graphviz directory has been omitted from the repository.
 > Please download the most stable ZIP-archived version that is compatible with your local machine from the [download page for Graphviz](https://www.graphviz.org/download/),
 > and place the extracted contents(excluding the main folder itself) directly into the cloned repository's [Graphviz directory](./Graphviz).
-> This will eliminate the required installation of Graphviz on the local machine while still allowing for its use by the application.
+> This will eliminate the need to complete local setup/installation of Graphviz on the local machine while still allowing for its use by the application.

 If wishing to clone this repository to your local machine, this application must be built **using [QT Creator](https://doc.qt.io/qtcreator/index.html)**
 **or [Visual Studio with QT extensions installed and enabled](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools2022)**.